MuzammelMokhtar/FORENSIC-DENTAL-IDENTIFICATION-USING-DEEP-LEARNING/README.md

 # FORENSIC-DENTAL-IDENTIFICATION-USING-DEEP-LEARNING
 My Final Year Project

-The source code is credit to darknet framework and this github repository https://github.com/AarohiSingla/YOLO-v4-Implementation-on-Custom-Dataset.
+The source code is a credit to the darknet framework and this GitHub repository https://github.com/AarohiSingla/YOLO-v4-Implementation-on-Custom-Dataset.

 The steps:
 1) Gather dataset